vitsalis/PyCG/README.md

   which the module would be executed).
 This parameter is really important for the correct resolving of imports.
 - `--fasten`: Output the callgraph in FASTEN format.
-- `-output`: The unix path where the output call graph will be stored in JSON format.
+- `--output`: The unix path where the output call graph will be stored in JSON format.

 The following command line arguments should used only when `--fasten` is